pauljickling/Dream-Stream/README.md

 If they have been playing exclusively, or nearly exclusively, on a smurf or alt account then they have not met the necessary conditions to appear on the DOTA 2 leaderboards.
 See http://www.dota2.com/leaderboards for more details.
-That being said, now that Dream Stream tracks Qualifying Points this should not occur for any professional player that has achieved significant tournament results.

 ### Q: